They are a group of sex hormones that promote the development and maintenance of female characteristics in the human body.

 - Decrease in perimenopausal symptoms.

-Taking a contraceptive pill carries a number of risks, such as:
+Taking a contraceptive pill carries several risks, such as:

 - Heart attack.